 A flat start is likely for the ASX after rising coronavirus infections in some US states and Beijing prevented any notable movement of US markets overnight.

-The ASX is set to fall slightly at the open after Wall Street pulled back late in the session overnight.
+The ASX is set to fall at the open after Wall Street indices dropped on rising coronavirus cases in the US and China.